kimwalisch/primesieve/README.md

 The parallelization is implemented using OpenMP 2.0 or later.

 ### Build instructions
-Please download the latest release tarball from https://github.com/kimwalisch/primesieve/releases.
+Download the latest release tarball from https://github.com/kimwalisch/primesieve/releases.
 On Unix-like operating systems you can then build and install primesieve using: